Stewart Cockburn: Career

 He transferred to the associated Melbourne Herald in 1945, after the war ended.
 For a time he worked as a Herald correspondent in Canberra and in London for the Herald and Reuters news agency.
 While in London he came to the attention of then-Liberal Opposition Leader Robert Menzies.

 He was personally selected by Prime Minister Menzies in 1951 as his press secretary, and accompanied the P.M. on his 1952 official visit to London and Washington.

-He accompanied Menzies and his family to London in 1953 for the coronation of Elizabeth II.
-Soon after his return he took three months' sick leave and then resigned from the press secretary position due to a flare-up of his dormant TB.
+He accompanied Menzies and his family to London in 1953 for the Coronation of Elizabeth II.
+Soon after his return he took three months' sick leave and then resigned from the press secretary position due to a flare-up of his dormant Tuberculosis.
 He wrote about his three year experience in a series of articles in The Bulletin. and for The Herald.
-(His replacement, Hugh Dash, served as Menzies' press secretary until 1960, when he unexpectedly died.)
+His replacement, Hugh Dash, served as Menzies' press secretary until 1960, when he unexpectedly died.

 Cockburn returned to The Advertiser in early 1954 as a special feature writer.
 During the 1950s he also became a regular radio news commentator on 5AD and was a member of the Meet the Press panel on TV Channel ADS7.
 Between 1955 and 1983, except when living interstate or overseas, he was the South Australian correspondent for The Canberra Times.

 Cockburn covered the 1959 Royal Commission into the trial of Aboriginal murderer Rupert Maxwell Stuart largely instigated by campaigning journalist Rohan Rivett.
 Unlike Rivett, Cockburn was convinced of Stuart's guilt.

 From 1961 to 1963 he worked as press attaché to the Australian Embassy in Washington.
-He resigned and returned to Australia and The Advertiserafter voicing his doubts about the veracity of a public statement made by the Australian ambassador.
+He resigned and returned to Australia and The Advertiser after voicing his doubts about the veracity of a public statement made by the Australian ambassador.